pdiegel/DownloadsFolderOrganizer/README.md

 # Downloads Folder Organizer

-The Downloads Folder Formatter is a Python script that helps organize files in the downloads folder by moving them to their respective folders based on their file types.
+The Downloads Folder Organizer is a Python script that helps organize files in the downloads folder by moving them to their respective folders based on their file types.
 It provides a convenient way to keep your downloads folder tidy and well-organized.

 ## Features